nk23x/templates-linux/README.md

 templates of linux configuration files

 ## description
-work in progress and considered the base of a simple deployment (bash-)script for configuring (existing) linux environments

-the future deployment bash script will just copy the files to the system and replace certain strings with values from an ini file.
+work in progress and considered the base of a simple deployment (bash-)script for configuring (existing) linux environments. the future deployment bash script will just copy the files to the system and replace certain strings with values from an ini file.

 the initial ini file can be generated like
 ```